 - If already taking a DMT during this pandemic, do not change or stop your medication without first speaking to your MS team.
 If you have an appointment to come to the hospital for a review or treatment, and you have cough, high temperature or shortness of breath please do not come to the hospital, but contact your MS team for advice

-- If you are on interferon beta 1a or 1b, interferon beta 1b, glatiramer, teriflunomide, dimethyl fumarate or natalizumab, please continue to take these drugs.
+- If you are on interferon beta 1a or 1b, glatiramer, teriflunomide, dimethyl fumarate or natalizumab, please continue to take these drugs.
 They do not significantly increase the risk of systemic viral infections

-- If you are on fingolimod, please be aware that the risk of viral infections is moderately increased, making you more prone to coronavirus infection and its complications.
-For most people on fingolimod, this risk is outweighed by the effectiveness of fingolimod in controlling their MS. So, we recommend most people continue on fingolimod.
-It is important not to stop fingolimod without speaking to your MS team, because there is a risk that MS will become active and cause relapses in the weeks after stopping the drug.
+- If you are on fingolimod (or siponimod, ozanimod), please be aware that the risk of viral infections is moderately increased, making you more prone to coronavirus infection and its complications.
+For most people on fingolimod, this risk is outweighed by its effectiveness in controlling their MS. So, we recommend most people continue on fingolimod and not to stop it without speaking to your MS team, because there is a risk that MS will become active and cause relapses in the weeks after stopping the drug.

 - Recommendations on delaying second or further doses of alemtuzumab, cladribine, ocrelizumab and rituximab due to the COVID-19 outbreak differ between countries.
 People who take these medications and are due for the next dose should consult their healthcare professional about the risks and benefits of postponing treatment.

-- Autologous Haematopoietic Stem Cell Treatment (aHSCT) severely weakens the immune system for a period of time.
+- Autologous hematopoietic stem cell treatment (aHSCT) severely weakens the immune system for a period of time.
 People who have recently undergone this treatment should extend the period they remain in isolation during the COVID-19 outbreak.
 People who are due to undergo treatment should consider postponing the procedure in consultation with their healthcare professional.